-This documentation describes the 2007 full-year consolidated data file from the Medical Expenditure Panel Survey Household Component (MEPS HC).
-Released as an ASCII file (with related SAS and SPSS programming statements and data user information) and a SAS transport dataset, this public use file provides information collected on a nationally representative sample of the civilian noninstitutionalized population of the United States for calendar year 2007.
-The file contains 1787 variables and has a logical record length of 5173 with an additional 2-byte carriage return/line feed at the end of each record.
+This documentation describes the 2008 full-year population characteristics data file from the Medical Expenditure Panel Survey Household Component (MEPS HC).
+Released as an ASCII file (with related SAS and SPSS programming statements and data user information) and a SAS transport dataset, this public use file provides information collected on a nationally representative sample of the civilian noninstitutionalized population of the United States for calendar year 2008.
+The file contains 1155 variables and has a logical record length of 2430 with an additional 2-byte carriage return/line feed at the end of each record.

-This file consists of MEPS survey data obtained in Rounds 3, 4, and 5 of Panel 11 and Rounds 1, 2, and 3 of Panel 12, the rounds for the MEPS panels covering calendar year 2007, and contains variables pertaining to survey administration, demographics, employment, health status, disability days, quality of care, patient satisfaction, health insurance, income, and person-level medical care use and expenditures.
+This file consists of MEPS survey data obtained in Rounds 3, 4, and 5 of Panel 12 and Rounds 1, 2, and 3 of Panel 13, the rounds for the MEPS panels covering calendar year 2008, and contains variables pertaining to survey administration, demographics, employment, health status, disability days, quality of care, patient satisfaction, health insurance and person-level medical care use counts.
+The 2008 full-year expenditure and income data will be forthcoming.